What is the purpose of a voided check?

-In the most straightforward terms possible, a voided check is simply an official check from your checkbook or banking institution that has had the word “VOID” written clearly (and in large print) all the way across the front of the check– particularly across the name, address, and payment blanks that you usually fill it in.
+A voided check is an official check from your banking institution that has had the word “VOID” written clearly (and in large print) all the way across the front of the check.

 The process of writing VOID across your check essentially “disables” the check so that it cannot be used as legal tender any longer, but it still allows the electronic banking information contained within to be used by individuals or organizations looking to connect to your bank account.